MARCIA PALLY, Ed.D.

 New York, N.Y.
 10003

-2019 (forthcoming) — Mimesis and Sacrifice: Applying Girard’s Mimetic Theory Across the Disciplines, Marcia Pally, Ed.
+2019 (Oct.) — Mimesis and Sacrifice: Applying Girard’s Mimetic Theory Across the Disciplines, Marcia Pally, Ed.
 London, UK: Bloomsbury Academic.

 The book’s central questions emerge from Rene Girard’s mimetic theory: does the social character of human living make it mimetic; does mimesis inevitably yield society-rending competition as people strive for the same things?
 And must this aggression be defused by aggressive sacrificial/scapegoating rituals?
 An alternative might be that the human condition is social and so includes evolutionary preferences for cooperation and sacrifice for the common good.
 Given this range of possibilities, can we build into our morés and law societally productive forms of sacrifice that would allow for greater human flourishing?